Nastel/TNT4J/README.md

 	timestamp	-- timestamp
 	addr 		-- generic address
 ```
-Not specifying a qualifier defaults to auto detection of type by `TNT4JAppender`.
+Not specifying a qualifier defaults to auto-detection of type by `TNT4JAppender`.
 First `number` qualifier is tested and defaults to `string` if the test fails (e.g. `#order-no=62627`).

 ### JUL (java.util.logging) Event Sink integration